 Bananas are loaded with phytochemicals that’s why their consumption is associated with numerous health benefits such as:

-- Bananas are also a component of the BRAT diet that is recommended in diarrhea.
+Bananas are also a component of the BRAT diet that is recommended for diarrhea.

 Bananas use in Diabetes: Effect on Insulin Sensitivity

 Insulin sensitivity is the degree to which the cells react to the release of insulin.
 It’s crucial because if the cells stop responding, insulin levels and blood sugar levels will be high, which could develop into type 2 diabetes.

 Because of the resistant starches found in bananas, they are good for insulin sensitivity.
 Research suggests that eating 15 to 30 g of resistant starch per day for four weeks can enhance insulin sensitivity by 33 to 50%.
 [Ref]